1. Arch Support

 A leather sneaker with Velcro® straps, cushioned insoles, and flexible rubber outsole for ultimate comfort.

-A casual olive sneaker with a textured leather-like upper, padded insole, and supportive higher ankle collar.
+A black sneaker with a textured leather-like upper, padded insole, and supportive higher ankle collar.

 A navy mesh sneaker with lightweight cushioning and high-rebound comfort for versatile everyday wear.